D04: The Role of a Lietime

 MORGUE BOT 3: I'm so sorry.

 SHAE: What?
-No, this is your chance, Morgue Bot.
+No, this is your chance, Morgue Bot!
 He's got a great script.

 MORGUE BOT 3: Are you interested in reading a 44-minute pilot?

-[A voice yells "Cut!" and a bell rings]
+[a voice yells "Cut!" and a bell rings]

-STEVE BAJANKLES: Alright, we're coming through, everybody.
-Hey, hey, what's everyone standing around for?
-Come on, come on.
+BAJANKLES: Hey, what's everyone standing around for?
+Come on, come on!

-[Everyone mumbles and complains as they get out of the way.]
+[everyone mumbles and complains as they get out of the way]

 BAJANKLES: Oh, a writer, huh?
 Alright.
-We need pages.
+We need pages!
 Go over there.

-SHAE: Sure, sure, sure.
+SHAE: Sure, sure.
+[Shae clops away]

 BAJANKLES: Now, get to work!